shreyasnat2804/shreyasnat2804/README.md

 constraints in persona prompts: the model is instructed to reason only from what someone in that demographic context would plausibly know, not from general world knowledge.
 Includes Van Westendorp and Gabor-Granger pricing modules.

-### [SkySolver](https://github.com/shreyasnat2804/skySolver) `Python · FastAPI · React · WebSockets`
-Airline operations are a good domain for thinking about optimization under uncertainty -- cascading failures, hard constraints (crew legality, aircraft compatibility), and the tradeoff between local fixes and global stability.
-Built an event-driven simulation engine that streams live disruptions over WebSockets to a geospatial dashboard, with a multi-objective optimizer that generates explainable recovery plans.
-The "Scenario Studio" lets you run chaos engineering at up to 5x speed to test how the system degrades and recovers.

 ---